kroryan/Epub-a-Audiolibro-con_F5-TTS_Spanish/README.md

 * To stop the application container, go back to the terminal window where it is running.
 * Press `Ctrl + C` (hold the Control key and press C).
-* The container will stop, and because we used the `--rm` flag, it will also be automatically removed.
+* The container will stop, and because the run command included the `--rm` flag, it will also be automatically removed, keeping your system clean.

 ## License: